-Traditional structured (algebraic or elliptic) and unstructured grid generation methods (advancing front, Delaunay, etc) need a "water-tight" boundary surface grid to start.
-Therefore these methods are named B2I (Boundary to Interior) approaches.
-Although these methods have achieved great success in fluid flow simulations, the grid generation process can still be very time consuming if "non-water-tight" geometries are given.
-Significant user time can be taken to repair or clean a "dirty" geometry with cracks or overlaps before grid generation can take place.
-In this paper, we advocate a different approach in grid generation, namely the I2B (Interior to Boundary) approach.
+Traditional structured and unstructured grid generation methods need a 'water-tight' boundary surface grid to start.
+Therefore, these methods are named boundary to interior (B2I) approaches.
+Although these methods have achieved great success in fluid flow simulations, the grid generation process can still be very time consuming if 'non-water-tight' geometries are given.
+Significant user time can be taken to repair or clean a 'dirty' geometry with cracks, overlaps or invalid manifolds before grid generation can take place.
+In this paper, we advocate a different approach in grid generation, namely the interior to boundary (I2B) approach.
 With an I2B approach, the computational grid is first generated inside the computational domain.
-Then this grid is intelligently "connected" to the boundary, and the boundary grid is a result of this "connection".
-A significant advantage of the I2B approach is that "dirty" geometries can be handled without cleaning or repairing, dramatically reducing grid generation time.
-The viscous Cartesian grid generation method is further extended to be an I2B approach, and as a result, arbitrary "dirty" geometries can be handled without geometry repair.
-Comparing with a B2I approach, the grid generation time with the I2B approach for a complex automotive engine is reduced by three orders.
+Then this grid is intelligently 'connected' to the boundary, and the boundary grid is a result of this 'connection'.
+A significant advantage of the I2B approach is that 'dirty' geometries can be handled without cleaning or repairing, dramatically reducing grid generation time.
+An I2B adaptive Cartesian grid generation method is developed in this paper to handle 'dirty' geometries without geometry repair.
+Comparing with a B2I approach, the grid generation time with the I2B approach for a complex automotive engine can be reduced by three orders of magnitude.
+Copyright © 2002 John Wiley & Sons, Ltd.